-In terms of product specification, both are milk made dairy products, but there is a steep difference between the two.
+In terms of product specification, both are milk-made dairy products, but there is a steep difference between the two items.

-Unlike non-cultured ghee, cultured ghee is cooked from cultured butter, which contains lactic acid instead of lactose of milk.
-This may seem like a small difference, but for the people with severe lactose intolerance, this small difference causes much relief and the most wanted food safety.
+Unlike non-cultured ghee, cultured ghee is cooked from cultured butter containing lactic acid instead of lactose in milk.
+This may seem like a small difference, but for people with severe lactose intolerance, this small difference causes much relief and the most wanted food safety.

-Let’s take a quick look here about the difference between ghee and cultured-ghee.
-While common ghee is cooked from unsalted dairy butter, cultured ghee is prepared from cultured butter only.
+Let’s quickly look at the difference between ghee and cultured ghee.
+While common ghee is cooked from unsalted dairy butter, cultured ghee is prepared from cultured butter.

-Non-cultured ghee may offer you high aroma or lesser aroma product but cultured-ghee mostly offers high aroma dairy products.
+Non-cultured ghee may offer you high aroma or lesser-aroma products, but cultured ghee mostly offers high-aroma dairy products.

-Both cultured and non cultured-ghee are storage-friendly, hence you can store them in the kitchen without refrigeration support, but cultured-ghee is more storage-friendly and non-cultured variety.
+Both cultured and non-cultured ghee are storage-friendly.
+Hence you can store them in the kitchen without refrigeration support, but cultured ghee is a more storage-friendly and non-cultured variety.